CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 14: Migration Tools**

-In this lab, you will be going through with few documents which explains about the Migration Tools in AVD.
+In this lab, we will be going through with few documents which explains about the Migration Tools in AVD.

 ## **Lab 15 : Azure Active Directory Domain Join (Read Only)**